House to house collection permit

 In the event of a complaint about a house to house collection, you are advised to contact the organiser first - preferably in the form of a letter (with proof of delivery).
 If that has not helped and you are located in the UK, Consumer Direct can give advice.
 From outside the UK, contact the UK European Consumer Centre.

-Alternatively, if you have a complaint or concern about a house-to-house collection or believe a collection has not been authorised, please contact us.
+If you have a complaint or concern about a house-to-house collection or believe a collection has not been authorised, please contact us.